-During 2020, Festival issued its fourth customer satisfaction survey.
-The overall informed satisfaction score was calculated at 91% (2020) which is 6% lower than what was reported in 2018.
-If the neutral and don't know scores are removed, the core measure is 96% compared to 97% in 2018.
-These results indicate a consistent high level of service for customers.
+During 2022, Festival issued its fifth customer satisfaction survey.
+The overall informed satisfaction score was calculated at 93% which is 2% higher than what was reported in 2020.
+If the neutral and don't know scores are removed, the core measure is 96% compared to 96% in 2020.
+These results indicate a consistently high level of service for customers.

 Festival was pleased with the survey results.
 Festival will continue to use feedback from the survey responses to drive decisions regarding initiatives that could be pursued to improve customer satisfaction.
-The next customer survey is scheduled for 2022.
+The next customer survey is scheduled for 2024.